ZSaberLv0/ZFVimToc/README.md

 patterns:

 * `titleRegExp` : required, regexp to match title
+* `titleInfoGetter` : optional, `function(title, line)` to obtain title info to show in location window, if supplied, you should return a Dict that contains necessary info:

+    ```
+    {
+      'text' : 'the text to show in location window',
+      'level' : 'the indent level of the title',
+    }
+    ```

+    or, you may use these patterns to convert the title:

     * `titleLevelRegExpMatch` and `titleLevelRegExpReplace` : optional, regexp to check title level, result should be any string, whose (length - 1) indicates the title's level
     * `titleNameRegExpMatch` and `titleNameRegExpReplace` : optional,
         regexp to convert title name to human readable one, empty to use the original matched line

 * `codeBlockBegin` and `codeBlockEnd` : optional,
     regexp to match code block,
     any contents inside the code block won't be considered as title,